 Legal & General America is financially strong, fiscally responsible and committed to the business practices that will allow us to keep our promises to you.
 Keeping life insurance affordable, protecting your retirement, and providing high quality, efficient customer service are just the fundamentals for us.

 The Legal & General America operating companies are among the most financially sound life insurers.
 Our investment portfolio is conservatively positioned and prudently managed.
-It's made up of highly liquid, well-diversified, 94% investment grade corporate bonds, very highly rated structured securities, and commercial mortgage loans.2
+It's highly liquid and well diversified with approximately 96% investment grade corporate bonds and very highly rated structured securities.1

-That's the number of policy owners counting on us to help provide financial security for the people they have so carefully chosen to protect.2
+That's the number of policy owners counting on us to help provide financial security for the people they have so carefully chosen to protect.1

-Legal & General America is growing; our life insurance in force is $658 billion big.2
+Legal & General America is growing; our life insurance in force is over $734 billion.1

-Another testament to our financial strength, the Legal & General America operating companies had over $7.3 billion in assets at year-end 2015.
+Another testament to our financial strength, the Legal & General America operating companies has over $5 billion in assets at year-end 2018.
 3

-The capitalization level of a company is particularly meaningful when considered in the context of the variability of the valuation of its liabilities and the variability in returns and value of its assets.
+The capitalization level of a company is particularly meaningful because it measures a company's solvency.
+It assesses the level of a company's assets available to pay future liabilities; such as current and future policyholder benefits.
 On this basis, we are particularly strong.
-The "Pure" Capital Ratio measures the cushion a company has against a decline in the value of its assets.
-Our "Pure" Capital Ratio was 30%, nearly triple the industry average of 12.2%.4
+The Pure Capital Ratio measures the cushion a company has against a decline in the value of its assets.
+Our Pure Capital Ratio was 23.6%, more than double the industry average of 11.7%.4

-A COMDEX score is a composite of all the financial strength ratings a company has received.
-Not many life companies have a score as high as ours.
+The COMDEX is a composite score ranging from 1-100, which averages all of the financial strength ratings a company has received.